 The mission of the BBG is to inform, engage and connect people around the world in support of freedom and democracy.

-Our leadership is comprised of the Board that governs the agency and the senior staff who oversee the International Broadcasting Bureau, which provides multimedia broadcast distribution, as well as technical and administrative support to the broadcasting networks.
+Our leadership is comprised of the Board that governs our broadcasts and the senior staff who oversee the International Broadcasting Bureau, which provides multimedia broadcast distribution, as well as technical and administrative support to the broadcasting networks.

 As a federal agency, the BBG’s budget request is part of the President’s Budget request to the Congress.
 The Agency’s mandate comes from multiple pieces of legislation.
 We are accountable to 6 bipartisan House and Senate committees.